info201a-s19/AD-project-movies/README.md

 - [Exploring Movie Data with Interactive Visualizations](https://medium.com/datadriveninvestor/data-science-analysis-of-movies-released-in-the-cinema-between-2000-and-2017-b2d9e515d032) utilizes The Movie Database (TMDB) data from 1910-2016.
 Their goal for the project was to understand temporal patterns affecting movie profitability, changes in popular genres, identifying important actors/directors, and observing changes in movie ratings and vote averages over time.

 - [Lorenz Hering’s Movie Data Analysis project](https://www.kaggle.com/lorenzhering/movie-data-analysis) utilizes TMDb's data set that contains information about 10,866 movies published between 1960 and 2015.
 His goal was to answer the questions of which genres were most common, have the highest avg. budget/revenue/profit/vote/popularity/vote count, number of movies with voting avg. >=8, and analyzing the development means of variables per genre over the years.

 **What data-driven questions do you hope to answer about this domain (share at least 3)?**

 - What is the most profitable movie up from movies between 2000 and 2017?
-- How long did it take to produce the movies from the dataset?
-- How many number of tickets were sold per movie?
+This can be investigated this by filtering datasets by movies from 2000 and 2017, arranging a newly created profit column from high amount to low amount, and viewing the top ten movies with the highest grossed (revenue - budget) amount.

+- Does budgeting affect movie popularity and/or profitability?
+This can be effectively analyzed by drawing faceted scatter plots with the budgeting columns and the popularity (revenue/profit as well) columns and observing trends and correlations.

 - What was the most popular movie?
+This can be measured by highest revenue and highest popularity obtained by our datasets.
+In addition, movie datasets have files that contain movie ratings that we can use to compare and supplement our findings.

 - What were the top 3 genres of movies?
+This criteria can be evaluated by grouping movies based on categories/genre and then determining based on computations of highest budget, highest revenue, highest popularity, and highest ratings - all of which signal level of demand for the movie genres.

 # Finding Data

-# Source 1
+## Source 1

 **Where did you download the data (e.g., a web URL)?**